-Criteria JORC C ode explanation CP Comments Cut-off parameters of the cut-off grade(s) Darameters applied. • Ore in BH1 is defined by grades ≥45% total Al2O3 and ≤15% SiO2 within the resource model which was carried through into the reserve model.
-Ore in BH2 and BH6 is defined by grades ≥45% total Al2O3 and ≤20% total SiO2 within the resource model which was carried through into the reserve model.
-Mining factors or assumptions used as rep Feasibility of convert the an Ore Res application factors by preliminary The choice appropriate mining par associated pre-strip, a The assump regarding parameter stope sizes and pre-print optimisation The major and Mineron used for print optimisation The mining used.
-Any minimu used.
-The mannen Mineral Rep mining study of the outor inclusion.
-The infrastr and assumptions ported in the Pre- por Feasibility Study to e Mineral Resource to serve (i.e. either by n of appropriate optimisation or by v or detailed design). e, nature and teness of the selected thod(s) and other rameters including d design issues such as access, etc. ptions made geotechnical rs (e.g. pit slopes, , etc.), grade control roduction drilling. assumptions made al Resource model t and stope on (if appropriate). d dilution factors used. recovery factors um mining widths er in which Inferred sources are utilised in dies and the sensitivity come to their • The Margin Rank was completed to determine the extent of economically mineable ore reserves.
-Each block is evaluated based on the Metro Mining's base sales price and a price discount factor of US\$1 per 1 percent of silica content over 12%.
+Criteria JORC Code explanation CP Comments 2022 mine plan.
+The completed works have been deemed representative or within sensitivity of current market cost conditions, and as such no major study works were required to support the Reserves depletion.
+Cut-off parameters The basis of the cut-off grade(s) or quality parameters applied.
+Ore in BH1 and BH2 are defined by grades ≥45% total Al2O3 and ≤15% SiO2 within the resource model which was carried through into the reserve model.
+Ore in BH6 is defined by grades ≥45% total Al2O3 and ≤20% total SiO2 within the resource model which was carried through into the reserve model.
+The resource cut off grade was applied as a minimum.
+The margin ranking per minable block completed gave a dynamic cut off grade with consideration of the variable cost inputs and as such was sufficient in place of a further cut off grade application, as the mine is a direct shipping ore and as such specific processing limitations are not required with market limits already applied.
+Mining factors or assumptions The method and assumptions used as reported in the Pre-Feasibility or Feasibility Study to convert the Mineral Resource to an Ore Reserve (i.e. either by application of appropriate factors by optimisation or by preliminary or detailed design).
+The choice, nature and appropriateness of the selected mining method(s) and other mining parameters including associated design issues such as pre-strip, access, etc. The assumptions made regarding geotechnical parameters (e.g. pit slopes, stope sizes, etc.), grade control and pre-production drilling.
+The major assumptions made and Mineral Resource model used for pit and stope optimisation (if appropriate).
+The mining dilution factors used.
+Any minimum mining widths used.
+The manner in which Inferred Mineral Resources are utilised in mining studies and the sensitivity of the outcome to their inclusion.
+The infrastructure requirements of the selected mining methods.
+A Margin Rank was completed to determine the extent of economically mineable ore reserves.
+Each block is evaluated based on the Metro Mining's base sales price and a price discount factor of U\$\$1 per 1 percent of silica content over 12%.
 Bauxite ore is mined using front end loaders as per the existing operation.
 Waste will be stripped by dozers and placed on the mined-out floor by an excavator and truck fleet to establish rehabilitation.
 Once the bauxite ore is exposed the FEL will mine the bauxite down to the transition material using kinematic GPS to locate the mining horizon floor.
 Shallow deposit - pit slope parameters are to the natural angle of repose.
 Overburden will be returned to the pit void.
-Ore Roof loss = 0.1m; Ore Floor loss = 0.1m.
-Total loss = 0.2m incorporated in the ROM tonnes
+Ore roof and floor loss is incorporated into the reserves.
+In Year 1 the ore roof loss is 0.35m and the ore floor loss is 0.2m.
+Once the upgrade of the GPS system is operational in Year 2 the ore roof loss was reduced to 0.2m and the ore floor loss was reduced to 0.1m.
+Ore Roof dilution = 0.05m and Floor dilution = 0.05m incorporated in the ROM tonnes 50m minimum mining width is used.
+The bauxite provides an excellent building material for roads and other civils which gives confidence in the ability to achieve forecast operating hours and transshipment method was costed in detail by Wave Engineering and Metro Mining Limited as part of the BFS released in June 2022 and includes additional items as listed below on top of existing facilities including a workshop, mine infrastructure area, mining accommodation camp, water reticulation, haul roads, product screening, product screening, product stockpiling and handling system,